 November 24, 2021 – 7:00 pm Session 1: “Ask Me Anything” with Dr. Eatmon – Recording available in the Learning Vault

-In the first session of the series, BCCFP’s Indigenous Physician Lead, Dr. Rebekah Eatmon, will share her experience as a family physician working with urban and rural Indigenous Peoples in BC.
-Members have the opportunity to discuss, listen, and ask questions about cultural safety and humility in an open and safe learning environment.
+In the first session of the series, BCCFP’s Indigenous Physician Lead, Dr. Rebekah Eatmon, shared her experience as a family physician working with urban and rural Indigenous Peoples in BC.
+Members had the opportunity to discuss, listen, and ask questions about cultural safety and humility in an open and safe learning environment.

 Dr. Eatmon is a family physician serving both urban and rural Indigenous peoples at the Lu’ma Medical Centre in Vancouver, as well as Carrier Sekani Family Services in Northern BC.
 She is Tsimshian from Lax Kw’alaams, from the Raven Clan on her father’s side and Métis on her mother’s side.
 She completed her medical training at UBC, where she participated in cultural safety learning as a resident in the Indigenous Family Medicine Program.